OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 See the "Install BlueJ" link on the course home page for installation instructions--please be sure to download and install directly from Canvas instead of going to the ``bluej.org`` website.
-The version on Canvas includes the necessary user libraries necessary for assignments in this course, and lab or programming assignments will not compile without these.
+The version on Canvas includes the user libraries necessary for assignments in this course, and lab or programming assignments will not compile without these.